Topic "Disabilities" in Italian - total 36 documentsTitle: About the NDIS quality and safeguards Commission

 Title: National standards for disability services (pdf versions)

-Summary: A translated booklet that describes the six National Standards that apply to disability service providers.
+Summary: A translated booklet and audio recording that describes the six National Standards that apply to disability service providers.
 It focuses on the rights and outcomes for people with a disability and describes how the standards will help to promote and drive a nationally consistent approach to improving the quality of services.

 Title: Support for people who are blind or vision impaired